turbot/guardrails-samples/hub_content/policy_packs/aws/ec2/deny_unapproved_ami_publisher_for_instance/README.md

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 - Select the account from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `AWS EC2 instance deny unapproved AMIs` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Deny AWS EC2 instances with unapproved AMIs and/or publisher accounts` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]